-The game follows best-selling author Alan Wake, who is suffering from severe writer's block.
-Hoping that taking a vacation will calm his mind and help him get over his writer's block, Alan, accompanied by his beloved wife Alice, travels to the small town of Bright Falls in the American Pacific Northwest.
-When Alice mysteriously disappears, and Alan's writing seems to take on a deadly life of its own, his real nightmare begins.
-Using any source of light he can find, he must fight those Taken by the Darkness to save his wife, the town, and discover what he can about the true nature of the Dark Presence.
+Stylized as a thriller TV series (with an "episodic" format, complete with plot twists and cliffhangers) in similar vein to the 1990 drama Twin Peaks, the game follows Alan Wake, a best-selling author of thriller novels who is suffering from severe writer's block.
+Hoping that a vacation will calm his mind, he travels with his beloved wife Alice to the small town of Bright Falls in the Pacific Northwest of the United States.
+When a series of events causes Alice to mysteriously disappear into the depths of Cauldron Lake, Alan's supposed writing begins to take a deadly life of its own.
+Using any source of light he can find, Alan must fight those "taken" by the darkness and discover the true nature of the dark presence to save his wife (and the entire town).

 The game opens with novel-writer Alan Wake describing a dream he had.
 In this dream, he is fleeing a vaguely-defined darkness towards "the last safe place on Earth", a lighthouse, while being pursued by a hitchhiker, an agent of the darkness.
 The dream is interrupted by a bright light that speaks to him and teaches him 'the most important' thing: those who have been touched by evil, like the hitchhiker, are covered in darkness which renders them invincible until it is burned away by exposure to light, at which point they become vulnerable.
 Using the light's advice, and a conveniently provided flashlight and revolver, Alan defeats the hitchhiker and finishes the dream, reaching the lighthouse before being attacked by an unseen force, whereupon he wakes up.